 Pre-convention, the Republican National Committee advised attendees to practice enhanced social distancing, stay home as much as possible and avoid crowds.
 All attendees were sent a test in the mail and required to have a negative test result before traveling to the event.
-The RNC created an online portal where they have been required to report daily since last week on any symptoms they are experiencing.
+The RNC tapped a company called Vital Circle to create an online health portal where they were required to report daily during the preceding week on any symptoms they experienced.

 All delegates and workers were again tested for COVID-19 upon their arrival in Charlotte using rapid swabs, with the results back in hours.
 Each day, representatives from Novant Health will screen delegates for symptoms of COVID-19 at the Westin Hotel, where all are staying.
 If they pass, they are given a wristband that provides them access to the Charlotte Convention Center.
 Atrium Health is conducting similar screenings at the convention center for the others who are attending.

 If anyone tests positive, they will be ordered to quarantine in Mecklenburg County for 14 days and contact tracing will be started “immediately.”

 On site, masks are required and seating has been assigned and separated by 6 ft.
 Food and beverages will be pre-packaged and can only be consumed in specific areas of the convention center.
 Social gatherings are limited to 10 individuals indoors and 25 outdoors.